MANAGING TENSION

 Moving to a sweet spot depends on a new product concepts and imaginative marketing methods.
 Autonomy and risk taking are the driving forces.
 Bureaucratic obstacles have to be cleared away so that the new concepts can be brought to the market rapidly.
 An innovative niche must be grasped and occupied before a competitor discovers and inhabits it.
 Getting to this type of niche, however, might necessitate rule infringement, which cannot be tolerated easily in a disciplined and focused organisation.

-to rebel against the time, budget, and other constraints found in disciplined and focused organisations.
+Employees in agile companies are likely to rebel against the time, budget, and other constraints found in disciplined and focused organisations.
 Making products again and again in a flawless way for established markets rests on different temperaments and skill sets than people in an agile organisation generally have.

 Standardisation, reliability, and rigid adherence to procedure are what people in disciplined organisations generally do best.
 In a disciplined and focused firm, the goals are likely to be zero defects and minimum variation.
 These goals conflict with the agile firm’s forbearance for error.
 In the disciplined firm, the acceptance of